 Richard: It’s tough.
 I went to UC San Diego out in California and it’s a coding-heavy school – we had a lot of computer science grads.
 My fraternity was almost exclusively computer science grads.
 And it’s hard because these guys, I feel for them, to do coding and to be involved in the tech sector, it’s a lot of afterhours work, it’s not just classroom work.
 The days are limited.
 But it’s that actual little bit of time a week, if you can dedicate 3 to 4 hours a week that you go, “Hey, I’m going to go out and network, I’m going to go and do Google searches.”
 Whatever it is, really lock it down at the end of your 4 years of college.
 It’s going to make a big difference.

-Matt: Who’s a person and/or an organization that you think is doing something right and innovative in the area outside of the Tampa Bay WaVE and why?
+Matt: Who’s a person and/or an organization that you think is doing something right and innovative in the area, outside of the Tampa Bay WaVE?

 Richard: I can only choose one?

 Matt: You can shout out as many people as you want.